GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 Pico has an accompanying code generator which can generate Objective-C proxy from wsdl, the tool is called [mwsc](https://github.com/bulldog2011/mwsc), please download the latest zip package [here](https://github.com/bulldog2011/bulldog-repo/blob/master/repo/releases/com/leansoft/mwsc/0.5.0/mwsc-0.5.0-bin.zip) then extract it into your local folder.
 ***Note*** : mwsc code generator needs Java 1.6 or above to run, so please ensure Java is installed on your MacOS, if not, please install it first.

-The command line script `mwsc` is in the bin folder, please add executable right to it before you run it, you may optionally create a folder as your code generation target(for example, `generated`), otherwise, mwsc will generate code in current folder, now lets generte code from wsdl by running flowing command in the terminal:
+The command line script `mwsc` is in the bin folder, please add executable right to it before you run it, you may optionally create a folder as your code generation target(for example, `generated`), otherwise, mwsc will generate code in current folder, now let's generate code from wsdl by running flowing command in the terminal:

 {% codeblock %}